Senior Policy Advisor

-Reese Goldsmith is a senior public affairs advisor in Holland & Knight's Washington, D.C., office and member of the firm's Public Policy & Regulation Group.
+Reese Goldsmith is a senior policy advisor in Holland & Knight's Washington, D.C., office and member of the firm's Public Policy & Regulation Group.
 Ms. Goldsmith has extensive knowledge of federal agencies' complex regulatory schemes to provide in-depth interpretations of policy stemming from the U.S. Department of Energy (DOE), U.S. Department of the Interior (DOI), U.S. Environmental Protection Agency (EPA) and the Office of Management and Budget (OMB).
 She also advocates on Capitol Hill, engaging committees that oversee energy, climate, sustainability and public lands.

 Ms. Goldsmith has a wealth of experience at navigating federal funding and regulatory enforcement programs, leveraging her experience serving at federal agencies such as the U.S. Department of Justice (DOJ).
 She is a particularly valuable ally to small businesses engaging in Washington and successfully has represented dozens of small businesses from a variety of industries during the COVID-19 pandemic.
 She guides clients through the federal policymaking process and advises small and large businesses alike on the material impact of newly enacted federal policies.